• What are you looking for?

 • Stiff neck

-• Shortness of breath and difficulty breathing
+• Shortness of breath and breathing difficulties

-• Deformations of the upper body
+• upper body deformities

 • Reduced height